ifakFAST/Mediator.Net/README.md

 The Mediator core is responsible for supervision and integration of the modules and provides time series data management and role-based rights management.
 Higher-level functionality needs to be provided by modules.
 A module is a software component with a specific configuration model (typically in form of an XML file) that defines a set of variables.
 A variable represents a runtime changing value with timestamp and quality, e.g. a measurement or set-point.
 A module may read and write variables and the configuration of other modules and may provide specific services for use by other modules.

-Running the Mediator requires [.Net Core 3.1](https://www.microsoft.com/net/download).
-Future versions of the Mediator will allow for creating modules with Java.
+Running the generic Mediator distribution requires that [.Net 7](https://dotnet.microsoft.com) has been installed.
+Platform specific distributions for Windows x64 and Linux x64 are provided that do not require a .Net runtime installation.

 The Mediator core and all generic modules in this repository are licensed under the MIT License.
 We offer [professional support](https://fast.ifak.eu/contact) for development and customization of ifak*FAST* based solutions.